filiperomero2/ViralUnity/docs/notes.md

 #### `--reference-selection-strategy similarity`

 De novo assembled contigs from each sample are BLASTed against `--viral-genomes` using `blastn`.
-The best hit that passes `--blast-qcov` and `--blast-pident` thresholds is selected as the reference.
+For each contig, BLAST returns hits sorted by bitscore (best first).
+The first hit per contig that passes both `--blast-qcov` and `--blast-pident` thresholds is selected; subsequent hits for the same contig are ignored.
+The selected accession is then validated against `--viral-taxids` and `--taxdump`: only hits whose taxid (at any rank — strain, species, genus, or family) traces back to a target family are kept as reference targets.

 **When to use:** when sequence identity to a specific genome matters more than taxonomic label — for example, when working with divergent or novel strains where taxid-based lookup may return a reference that is genetically distant.
 Requires de novo assembly (`--run-denovo-assembly`) to produce the contigs used as BLAST queries.

 **Limitation:** requires a pre-built BLAST index alongside `--viral-genomes` (created automatically by `viralunity get-databases virus-genome`).
 If no contigs pass the identity/coverage thresholds, no reference assembly is triggered for that sample.

-**Required databases:** `--viral-genomes` with its BLAST index (produced by `viralunity get-databases virus-genome`).
+**Required databases:** `--viral-genomes` with its BLAST index, `--viral-taxids`, and `--taxdump` (produced by `viralunity get-databases virus-genome` / NCBI taxdump).

 ```bash
 viralunity meta illumina \